Tone Ring, Flathead, Tennessee 20, Pre-War Style, Available Unplated or Nickel-Plated

 The Tennessee 20 is a direct interchange with Gibson Mastertone banjos built after 1988 and can be fitted to almost any pot with an 11-inch diameter wood rim.
 Earlier models may need some minor refitting of the wooden rim.
 The Tennessee 20 produces the bassy Crowe/Scruggs sound when fitted a little on the loose side.
 The wood rim should not be distorted with the co-ordinator rods.
 For best sound, only slight pressure is acceptable.

 This tone ring has done more for the picker who desires the Scruggs-Crowe sound than any tone ring we have previously ever offered.
-Each tone ring is imprinted with the distinctive Tennessee 20 logo and is individually serial numbered.

 Use either a medium or high crown head with this ring.